 - Establish some basic rules.
 The first thing you should do with your new roommate is to sit down and establish a short list of rules.
 This is a give-and-take conversation, so first list the most important things that each of you expects.
 Include how to divide the bills, who pays for what, policies regarding guests, cleaning schedule, and anything else you can think of.

 - Follow the Golden Rule.
-Before you take any questionable action regarding your roommate, stop and think about how you feel if the tables were turned.
+Before you take any questionable action regarding your roommate, stop and think about how you would feel if the tables were turned.
 Following the Golden Rule can save your relationship.

 - Be respectful when inviting guests.
 Whether you are having someone over for a dinner party or an overnight stay, it's always a good idea to discuss this with your roommate.
 Unless you are co-hosting a party or other event, never expect your roommate to share in the entertainment or expenses.